LEAGUE OF WOMEN VOTERS / University Heights City Council meeting

 - Council actions

-Present were Mayor Michael Dylan Brennan, and Council Members Brian J. King, Threse Marshall, John P. Rach, Sheri Sax, and Win Weizer.
-Vice Mayor Michele Weiss and Christopher Cooney were not present.
-Also present were Kelly Thomas, clerk of council; Luke McConville, law director; Dennis Kennedy, finance director; and Joseph Ciuni, city engineer.
-The meeting ran 34 minutes.
+Present were Mayor Michael Dylan Brennan, Vice Mayor Michelle Weiss, and Council Members Christopher Cooney, Brian J. King, Threse Marshall, John P. Rach, Sheri Sax, and Win Weizer.
+Also present were Kelly Thomas, clerk of council; Luke McConville, law director; and Dennis Kennedy, finance director.
+The meeting ran a little over three hours.

-Meeting packets, legislation, and other information can be found at: https://www.universityheights.com/council/
+Meeting packets, legislation, and other information can be found on the city website at: https://www.universityheights.com/council/

 Videos of council meetings can be viewed on the “City of University Heights” YouTube channel: https://www.youtube.com/channel/UCA82j5L_CkQxK9cXP_qrXvw/videos